nrjais/cmd-line-args-parser/readme.md

     default: {
       'n': 10
     },
-    combinedFlags : false,    //true by default if not set in rules
-                              //if false then two or more flags cannot be combined
-                              // like '-acs'  will not work
     minimum: 1,
     maximum: 1,
     flags: ['h'],
     verbose: {'help':'h'} //here --help will be replaced by 'h' so 'h' should be valid flag }

+  parserName.setCombinedFlags(true);
   /*
-    containsValue is a function that can verify if a value is in the option or not like -n10 here 10 is the value so the function can determine if the option contains the value
-    or not.
+    false by default
+    if false then two or more flags cannot be combined like '-acs'  will not work
+    if true then it will be ['a','c','s']
   */

   //default if not given